Why Retirement Planning is Important

 Retirement is frequently pictured as a time for relaxation, engaging in hobbies, spending time with loved ones, and perhaps even checking off some items on the bucket list.
 But in order to fully take advantage of this stage, planning must be made well in advance.
 This is where retirement planning comes into play.

 Retirement planning involves more than just saving a portion of your current income for the future.
 It takes a thorough approach to understanding your future financial demands, taking into account any risks, and anticipating them in advance.
-This process frequently involves investments, savings plans, gaining a grasp of potential retirement benefits, and even taking post-retirement employment into consideration.
+This involves investments, savings plans, understanding potential retirement benefits, and even taking post-retirement employment into consideration.

 The Changing Landscape of Retirement